TalaoDAO/context/wallet_interaction_protocol_mod.md

 ## Prerequisite
 This is the interaction protocol between the wallet and an Issuer or Verifier.
 This protocol is described by Spruce: https://github.com/spruceid/credible#supported-protocols .

-Talao proposes to supplement or modify this protocol to adapt it to its own use cases.
+Talao proposes has lightly modified this protocol to adapt it to its own use cases.

 ## Verification of the identity of Issuer / Verifier